-We report both match-any and modal binary classification accuracies in Figure 7.
-As predicted (P3), ranges for match-any and modal accuracies were both higher (match-any: 56%-91%; modal: 65%-85%).
-Random forest mouse tracking classifiers had the same match-any accuracy as modal accuracy (82%).
-The best performing taskpresent/no-task classifier was random forest dwell, which had both the best match-any accuracy (91%) and a modal accuracy (85%).
+We report both match-any and modal binary classification accuracies in Fig. 7.
+As predicted (P3), ranges for match-any and modal accuracies were both higher (matchany: 56-91 percent; modal: 65-85 percent).
+Random forest mouse tracking classifiers had the same match-any accuracy as modal accuracy (82 percent).
+The best performing taskpresent/no-task classifier was random forest dwell, which had both the best match-any accuracy (91 percent) and a modal accuracy (85 percent).